 “But I see other people achieving amazing things I’m not even close to accomplishing.”

-This may be true, but every time you compare your failures to another person’s successes you are left feeling dejected and low on motivation.
+This may be true, but every time you compare your failures to another person’s successes, it leaves you feeling dejected and low on motivation.

 “But if I’m already so great, why don’t I feel great?”

 You can do several things to stop your negative voice from taking over, recognize and celebrate your wins, and use your positive momentum to propel you even higher.

 1.)
-Stop Comparing
+Stop Comparing Yourself to Others

 You need to get to a place where you find joy in your accomplishments on their own merit, not in relation to any other person.